wojeil/HUB/README.md

 Prerequisites
 Install
--Express
--Express-handlebars
--mysql
+-Date-fns
+-mongoose
+-passport
+-axios
+-express
+-morgan
+-react
+-react-dom

 Deployment
-Heroky
+Heroku

 Built With
 React
-MongoDB
+Mongoose
 Date-fns

 Contributing
 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

 Authors
-Steven Leonardo - Initial work
+Steven Leonardo - Front End
+Wadih Ojeil- Project lead
+Rogelio Martinez- Back End

 License
 This project is licensed under the MIT License